-Moving can be an exciting time, but the amount of work involved sometimes feels overwhelming.
-But don’t worry, we’ve got you covered!
+Although moving can be an exciting time, the amount of work involved can feel overwhelming.
+But don’t worry — we’ve got you covered!
 If you’re buying or selling a home this spring (or whenever!) check out this list steps you might’ve forgotten about amidst the excitement:

 - Change the locks.
 Unless the house is brand new, there’s no way of knowing who has made copies of the keys over the years.
 Once the papers are signed and the keys are in your hand, switch out the locks so that you can account for anyone who can access your home.

 - Forward your mail.
 Head to the post office and setup mail forwarding so that you don’t miss any important bills or other communications.
 If you’d rather, you can do it online through the US Postal Service website.
 Although this can be done before the actual move, this step can easily be forgotten among the laundry list of other things that need to be taken care of.
 Since there’s always the chance that some mail doesn’t make it to your new address, it’s a good idea to leave your new address with the people at your previous residence for stragglers or check in periodically if possible.